A New Old Play: Post-production

 Post-production took place in France, with Qiu also serving as the editor.
 French filmmaker Marie-Pierre Duhamel-Muller, who edited Mr. Zhang Believes, was also involved in the editing through video conferences and provided advice on restructuring the narrative.
 The film features two parallel narratives, one set in the living world and the other in the netherworld, with both timelines unfolding linearly and the living world timeline is interspersed into the netherworld timeline as flashbacks.
 Producer Ding Ningyuan described the post-production process as "tense" due to budget constraints and the need to meet deadlines for film festivals.
 The film is co-produced by Hong Kong's Uluka Productions and France's Hippocampe Productions.
 Parallax, the rights division of Midnight Blur Films, managed its international sales.

 The film was presented at the Hong Kong-Asia Film Financing Forum in June 2020, and at Marché du Film in July 2021, where it was retitled A New Old Play.
 Regarding the film titles, Qiu named the film Jiaoma tanghui (椒麻堂會) in Chinese.
 (Note: Jiaoma (椒麻) refers to the spicy bite of Sichuan pepper, a common flavor in Sichuan cuisine, while tanghui (堂會) refers to private banquets hosted by the wealthy, such as weddings or funerals, featuring entertainers.)
 He literally translated the Chinese title to "The Gathering and Celebration of Peppery and Chili Flavors", which reflects the main character Qiu Fu's roots and occupation as a performer both before and after death and he felt it more accurately described the film.
 The English title, A New Old Play, was suggested by the producer and the English subtitles translator, which Qiu found captured the film's themes of "history endlessly repeating itself" and evoking "a sense of déjà vu".
-In November 2021, the film was also showcased at TIFFCOM, Tokyo International Film Festival's project market.
+In November 2021, the film was also presented at TIFFCOM, Tokyo International Film Festival's project market.